Audrey

 In the 17th century, the name of Saint Audrey gave rise to the adjective tawdry "cheap and pretentious; cheaply adorned".
 The lace necklaces sold to pilgrims to Saint Audrey fell out of fashion in the 17th century, and so tawdry was reinterpreted as meaning cheap or vulgar.
 As a consequence, use of the name declined, but it was revived in the 19th century.
-Popularity of the name in the United States peaked in the interbellum period, but it fell below rank 100 in popularity by 1940 and was not frequently given in the later half of the 20th century; Audrey was the 173rd most common name for females in the United States in the 1990 census.
+Popularity of the name in the United States peaked in the interbellum period, but it fell below rank 100 in popularity by 1940 and was not frequently given in the latter half of the 20th century; Audrey was the 173rd most common name for females in the United States in the 1990 census.
 Its popularity has again been on the rise since the 2000s, reaching rank 100 in 2002 and rank 41 in 2012.
 It was also ranked in the top 100 most common names for girls in France, Belgium, and Canada in the 2000s.